ansocab/to-do-list/README.md

 # To-Do-List

-To-Do List for travellers.
+A To-Do List for travellers

-Possibility to add tasks, edit and delete them.
+* Possibility to add tasks, edit and delete them.
-Checkbox and counter to track completed tasks.
+* Checkbox and counter to track completed tasks.

-Built with HTML, CSS, JavaScript
+Built with: **HTML, CSS, JavaScript**